-New Jersey Military and Veteran Special Vehicle License Plates: The New Jersey Motor Vehicle Commission offers 34 distinctive license plate designs to honor the service and sacrifice of Service members, Veterans, Retirees eligible Family members Veterans Organization.
+New Jersey Military and Veteran Special Vehicle License Plates: The New Jersey Motor Vehicle Commission offers 34 distinctive license plate designs to honor the service and sacrifice of Service members, Veterans, Retirees, eligible Family members and for participation in Veterans Organizations.
 If you are actively or inactively registered in the military, you may purchase military plates for passenger or commercial vehicles (not for motorcycles).
-Call the New Jersey Motor Vehicle Commission at 609- 292-6500 ext.
-5061 to request an application.

 Special Plate Unit

 225 East State Street